Alert Bar

 • Perform excellent risk management in remote settings.

-• Work positively with other team members to implement all aspects of a Crater Lake Zipline LLC trip from pack-up to clean-up to provide guiest with a safe, meaningful, and memorable experience.
+• Work positively with other team members to implement all aspects of a Crater Lake Zipline LLC trip from pack-up to clean-up to provide guest with a meaningful, and memorable experience while mitigating risk.

 • Instruct guests on best practices for paddling kayaks on calm water.